j0lvera/conventions/postgres/tables.md

 - `created_at`: Creation timestamp, using `timestamptz not null default current_timestamp`
 - `updated_at`: Last update timestamp, using `timestamptz not null default current_timestamp`

+### ID and UUID Usage

+- Use `id` (internal identity) for internal database operations, joins, and queries
+- Use `uuid` for all client-facing operations and API endpoints
+- Never expose internal `id` values to clients for security reasons
+- Generate UUIDs using database functions (e.g., `nanoid()`) to ensure uniqueness

 ### Data Types

 - Use `text` for string data instead of `varchar` (PostgreSQL optimizes this internally)